GHenry21/Logitech-Z906-Homeassistant-integration/README.md

 ## 🚀 Installation

-1. Copy the content of config.yaml and paste it in the right places of your config.yaml
+1. Copy the content of config.yaml and paste it in the right places of your 'config.yaml' file
-2. Adjust the IP of your Z906Remote instance inside the `.yaml` file
+2. Adjust the IP of your Z906Remote instance inside the `config.yaml` file
-3. Paste the content of automation.yaml and add it at the bottom of your
+3. Create thre required automation copying from mine.
 4. Reload your configuration or restart Home Assistant
 5. (Optional) Import the included Lovelace dashboard (`z906-dashboard.yaml`)

 That’s it!
 Your Z906 should now appear as controllable entities within Home Assistant.